KTheMan/kennyandmorgan.com/README.md

 ### Guest Lookup, RSVP Storage & Admin Tools (SQLite)

 The RSVP flow now talks directly to SQLite.
-Guests can locate their party, submit responses (including meal selections and dietary notes), and the data is saved via the Express API.
+Guests can locate their party, give every invited person an accept/decline response, pick meals for those attending, and even rename placeholder “Guest” entries before submitting.
+Dietary notes and song requests still travel with the party, and everything is saved via the Express API.

 1. **Install dependencies (already included):** `better-sqlite3`
 2. **Create or seed the guest database:**